Cell site: Miniature

-Researchers at Alcatel-Lucent have developed a cell site called lightRadio that fits in the palm of hand.
+Researchers at Alcatel-Lucent have developed a cell site called lightRadio that fits in the palm of the hand.
 It is the size of a Rubik's Cube.
 It is capable of relaying 2G, 3G and 4G signals.
 They are more energy efficient and deliver broadband more efficiently than current cell sites.
 They could be used in very populated urban areas to make room for more radio space.